dylang/changelog/readme.md

     $ npm-g install changelog

-The `-g` installs changelog globally so you can use `changelog` anywhere.
+Using `npm-g` installs changelog globally so you can use `changelog` anywhere.
+You can also just use `npm install changelog` if you are using it as a module for another project.

 Update
 ======